Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/intro-to-GitHub.md

  - **Repository** = a location where all the files for a particular project are stored, usually abbreviated to “repo.”
  Each project will have its own repo, which is usually located on a server and can be accessed by a unique URL (a link to GitHub page for example).

  - **Commit** = To commit is to write or merge the changes made in the working copy back to the repository.
+Whe you commit, you are basically taking a “snapshot” of your repository at that point in time, giving you a checkpoint to which you can reevaluate or restore your project to any previous state.
   The terms 'commit' or 'checkin' can also be used as nouns to describe the new revision that is created as a result of committing.

  - **Revision / version** = A revision or a version is any change in made in any form to a document(s).